q3k/cursedjson/README.md

 A drop-in replacement for `encoding/json` when you absolutely, positively need to decode JSON files that contain Infinity, -Infinity and NaN.

-This is useful for when you're interfacing with a brain dead system that uses `jon.dump()` in Python without setting `allow_nan=False`.
+This is useful for when you're interfacing with a brain dead system that uses `json.dump()` in Python without setting `allow_nan=False`.
 Because by default, it will be non-compliant with the JSON RFC that Go follows.

 Fuck JSON, by the way.